nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `help`
 * `help add`: Displays the exact same content as what is shown on this User Guide for the `add` command or [here](https://github.com/nus-cs2103-AY2122S1/tp/blob/master/docs/UserGuide.md#adding-a-student-add).

+**Include an interactive GUI version where Avengers can click on the menu to view help.
+Only available for general help**

 #### Exiting the program : `exit`

 Exits the program.

 Format: `exit`

+Alternatively, users can exit by clicking the `X` button on the top right corner of the application window.

 #### [For Advanced Users] Viewing Commit History: `history`
 Shows local commit history.